 Once we had left the main rooms of the palace behind, we entered a large marble courtyard, surrounded by covered walkways.
 The floor, under the walkway was made up of tiny coloured tiles with thin marble borders, which were inlayed with stars.
 More beautiful than the floor and surprisingly colourful was the ceiling of the walkway.
 To one side it was painted with multi-coloured stripes, the opposite side of the courtyard with flowers instead.
 I felt this was quite an unusual touch and had expected it to be the same on all sides.

 Next to the vast marble courtyard we entered a lush green walled garden with banana palms, jasmine, cypress and orange trees.
 This garden is one of the oldest parts of the palace and at both ends we found two rooms covered with ceramic tiles and colourful windows over the entrance doors and windows.

 The garden made a relaxing and calm break from the madness of Marrakech’s alleys and streets.
 We would never think that we were inside one of the biggest towns of Morocco.
 Jerome really enjoyed an exhibition in one of the rooms at the back of the palace about cities throughout the world.

 Unfortunately we had more on our list of places to see for this day so did not rest there for long.
 So we wandered back through the maze of beautiful rooms to the entrance heading for some food.
-We wanted to grab lunch before heading over to the north end of the Medina to explore the Koran school of Ali Ben Youssef Medersa, but more on this in my next post.
+We wanted to grab lunch before heading over to the north end of the Medina and the souks to explore the Koran school of Ali Ben Youssef Medersa, but more on this in my next post.